Robert-Hughes/rjrssync/README.md

 * On work PC this fails:
 `cargo run D:\TempSource\ robhug01@localhost:/home/robhug01/TempDest -v`
 ERROR | rjrssync::boss_frontend: Sync error: Unexpected response from dest GetEntries: Ok(Error("normalize_path failed: Illegal characters in path"))
 * Improve compile times.
 Is it the RustEmbed crate?
+Maybe the debug-embed feature of the crate could help?

 Idea for filters, with re-usable "functions":